UT Regents’ Outstanding Teaching Awards (ROTA)

 - Associate Professor of Practice and Online Program Coordinator, Chicano/a Studies

 To see a list of our past winners, CLICK HERE and select UT El Paso.

 UTEP Call for Nominations

-In 2017, the UT System awarded 19 awards to tenure/tenure track faculty in the UT System and 11 awards to contingent faculty.
-UTEP received two tenure/tenure track and one contingent faculty award.
+In 2018, the UT System awarded 27 awards to tenure/tenure track faculty and contingent faculty from UT’s 14 academic and health institutions.
+UTEP received one tenure/tenure track and one contingent faculty award.

-In 2018, it is anticipated, but not confirmed, that a similar number of 30 total ROTA awards will be made.
-It is likely a minimum of two awards, one tenure/tenure track and one contingent, will be awarded to UTEP faculty.
+In 2019, it is anticipated, but not confirmed, that a similar number of ROTA awards will be made.

-In fall 2017, tenured faculty, tenure track faculty, and contingent faculty may self-nominate through their Chair or department head to their college or school in response to this announcement, and in accordance with the timeline established (see attachment).
+In fall 2018, tenured faculty, tenure track faculty, and contingent faculty may self-nominate through their Chair or department head to their college or school in response to this announcement, and in accordance with the timeline established.

 From the pool of nominees, each college and school will subsequently recommend one tenure/tenure track and one contingent nomination for consideration.
 These will be reviewed by a University Selection Committee; a committee that includes recent UT ROTA winners and representatives of the University Administration.
-The committee will recommend to the Provost a final listing of five total UTEP nominations.
-These final five nominations will continue to be developed until submission to UT System, following completion in early March, 2018.
+The committee will recommend to the Provost a final listing of four total UTEP nominations.
+These final four nominations will continue to be developed until submission to UT System, following completion in early March, 2018.